camillefrayssinhes/thepandassurfers.github.io/index.md

 Then we will go deeper by <a href='#fame'>giving a weight to the speakers</a> according to the Wikipedia page view statistics per year.
 This allows us to classify them as having a significant influence or a low influence over potential customers.

-### Why Is This Important ?
+### Why Is This Important?

 Accurately predicting the stock markets is a complex task as there are millions of events and pre-conditions for a particular stock to move in a particular direction.
 Like most other industries, the financial industry communicates by sharing information and data through the media.
 People speaking in the media express their emotions and opinions.
 They also consume media, and in the process are influenced by the sentiments, feelings, and opinions expressed by others.
 Scientific studies show that people are often influenced by the data they consume, and that their decisions or actions are partly aligned with it.
-Hence, what if the media would have an impact on the stock market ?
-For instance, what if a rise in the number of pessimistic words in the market column of a journal would foreshadow a <a href="https://archive.canadianbusiness.com/blogs-and-comment/medias-influence-on-stock-market/market">market downturn</a> the next day ?
+Hence, **what if the media would have an impact on the stock market?** For instance, what if a rise in the number of pessimistic words in the market column of a journal would foreshadow a market downturn the next day?

-### What the Data Says ?
+### What the Data Says?

 The original <a href="https://dl.acm.org/doi/10.1145/3437963.3441760"> Quotebank data set </a> consists of 178 million speaker-attributed quotations that were extracted from 196 million English news articles crawled from over 377 thousand web domains between August 2008 and April 2020.
 This **extensive** data set does not enable us to directly investigate the reciprocal relationships between the fluctuations of the Apple stock market and media coverage related to this company.
 Instead, in order to have a great preview of **Apple mentions** in the media, we filter out any quotes that are not related to the company, the products or its direction board.
 We will then analyse to what extent Apple is mentioned according to time in the media, who are the speakers talking about this company and the way they are talking about it.